 The Skwama excels in many styles of climbing on different types of rock.
 Its only shortcoming is technical edging, where we had no trouble feeling micro edges, but wished we had the support of a stiffer shoe.
 On granite, this soft shoe is excellent for smearing up slabs and wiggling into thin cracks, better than any other shoe in this year's line up.
 They are an excellent choice for granite areas like Yosemite Valley, Joshua Tree, and Squamish, where jamming and smearing abilities are essential After they stretch out a little bit, they're decent for multi-pitch outings.
 One friend told us that a stretched out pair of Skwamas were excellent for free climbing in Zion.
 The elastic on the upper is tight enough to hold the shoe on the front of your foot while you pop your heel out at belays.
 They are also soft and comfortable enough for long training sessions in the gym.

 Versatile and well constructed, the Skwama is also one of the least expensive shoes in this year's selection.
-At $165, this shoe is on par with models that cost almost $200.
-A favorite of many a tester, it is a natural choice for this year's Best Buy Award.
-Climbing shoes are getting more expensive, and it's great to see a new, high-quality offering that bucks the trend.
+At $165, this shoe is on par with models that cost almost $200, and is a favorite of many a tester.
+Climbing shoes are getting more expensive, and it's great to see a new, high-quality offering that bucks the trend a bit.